Primary/Bristol: Glenfrome Primary School

-The development of Glenfrome Primary School was part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The development of Glenfrome Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, London based artist Morag Myerscough was commissioned by project curators Arnolfini to develop a public art work for the school working closely with pupils, teaching staff and the Head Teacher.

 Myerscough's work for Glenfrome is entitled the Wonder Pavilion, and comprises of a treatment to an existing structure in the gardens of the school.
 Myerscough chose to work with an existing timber structure that provides cover for the children in response to comments from the school and Head Teacher, who felt the structure could be improved visually and physically.

 Linking the main pavilion to the adjacent garden area and growing area, Myerscough’s design employs her trademark graphic design and bold colours which are used to unify this area of the school.

 Myerscough wanted to reflect the school's ethos and values through the work that she produced.
 She held workshops with pupils from the school in which they created tile designs which would inform Myerscough's final designs for the interior of the structure.

 The work was completed in Summer 2014 and can be accessed by appointment with the school.